State-of-the-art Embeddings with Video-free Segmentation of the Source VoxCeleb Data: Proposed method

 \subsection{Exploiting pre-trained models with MHFA}

 Training a speaker verification system using our weakly-supervised approach has higher computational requirements compared to fully-supervised methods.
-This is attributed not only to the two-stage training process, but also to the substantially larger amount of data employed, especially in the first phase, where embedding extractors are trained.
-During our experiments with pre-trained SSL models and the MHFA backend\cite{mhfa}, we saw that we need to do substantially fewer training epochs than training ResNet-based systems from scratch while achieving state-of-the-art results.
-This property is also held here, especially in the second stage of our method.
+This is attributed not only to the two-stage training process, but also to the substantially larger amount of data employed, especially in the first phase, when embedding extractors are trained.